phylor/iot-proxy/README.md

-# IOT-Proxy
+# IoT-Proxy

 This is an internet of things proxy.
 It's purpose is to collect multiple HTTP sources at one place.
 It supports HTTP/HTTPS and authentication mechanisms.

-The proxy allows you to have all your IOT sources reachable at one central domain.
+The proxy allows you to have all your IoT sources reachable at one central domain.
 It also solves CORS problems and mixed HTTP/HTTPS problems.

 ## Features